Here is the first chapter of the new edited version of MHBFY. I hope you enjoy.

 Opening sharp, golden eyes, Zuko blinked at the minimal amount of light that entered his expansive room as the early rays of the dawning sun struck his pale skin.
 He always woke with the sun.
 That was just the way with firebenders.

 Stifling a tired yawn, the young man sat up in his large bed and ran a hand through his short, loose hair as he surveyed his royal bedchamber.
-The bed was high and massive, almost covering one wall of the room, while large, comfortable cushions were spread on the other side of the impressive bedchamber.
+The bed was high and massive, almost covering one wall of the room, while large, comfortable cushions were spread on the other side of the impressive accommodations.
 Gold and red were the prominent colors that decorated the room with a glossy, black marble floor.
-On one wall hung a large tapestry with the Fire Nation emblem, and extraordinary illustrations of Fire Nation scenery and resplendent dragons covered the other three.
+On one wall hung a large tapestry of the Fire Nation emblem while extraordinary illustrations of Fire Nation scenery and resplendent dragons covered the other three.
 On the western side of his room was a large balcony, which oversaw the Capital.
-From there he could see where the sun touched the sea as it began to rise or set in the sky.
+From there he could see where the sun touched the ocean as it began to set in the horizon.
 It was a beautiful, breathtaking sight, and he always tried to find time to see it.

-His royal suite consisted of two large sections: the first being the bedchamber and the other being the antechamber, which must be passed in order to enter his resting quarters—though not many were privileged to do so seeing that he enjoyed his privacy.
+His royal suite consisted of two large sections: the first being the bedchamber and the other being the antechamber, which must be passed in order to enter his sleeping quarters—though not many were privileged to do so, seeing as he enjoyed his privacy.
 In the antechamber was where he usually took all of his meals either alone or with those close to him.
 The royal chambers were now simpler than when Ozai lived there.
 As soon as he became Fire Lord, Zuko ordered for all of the gaudy decoration his sire preferred to be torn down and the rooms remodeled.

 Zuko smiled to himself as he finished scanning his sleeping quarters.
 He still had trouble getting accustomed to his new room and new life.
-After spending so many years in a small cabin in his small metal ship, sleeping on the hard ground as a fugitive, and then living in a small, filthy apartment in the lower district of Ba Sing Se, it seemed unbelievable.
-However, it was not only his room that amazed him but the fact that he was now Fire Lord, ruler of the great Fire Nation, when he had once lost hope of ever regaining his throne or even his home.
+After spending so many years in a small cabin on his small metal ship, sleeping on the hard ground as a fugitive, and then living in a small, filthy apartment in the lower district of Ba Sing Se, it seemed unbelievable.
+However, it was not only his room that amazed him but the fact that he was now Fire Lord, ruler of the great Fire Nation.
+He had once lost hope of ever regaining his throne or even his home.

 Pulling the covers away from his body, Zuko stood and stretched for a moment before moving to his meditation area.
 Sitting on an elaborate cushion placed before a small altar with candles, Zuko lit them with a flick of his wrist as he closed his eyes and cleansed his mind.
 He never missed his morning meditation as it gave him the patience required for the oncoming day of tedious work as Fire Lord.

 It was nearly an hour later when Zuko opened his eyes and snuffed the candles out.
 He made his way toward his private bathing chamber that adjoined the room on the eastern side.
-The bathing room was as magnificent as the rest of his royal suite with the same dark, marble floor and a spacious area, but what he liked most about the bathroom was the large marble bathtub that was placed near the wall facing the door which he used quite frequently.
+The bathing room was as magnificent as the rest of his royal suite, a spacious area with the same dark, marble floor as the rest of the suite.
+But what he liked most about the bathroom was the large marble bathtub that was placed near the wall facing the door which he used quite frequently.

 "Who ever said firebenders don't like water?"
 Zuko remarked aloud, smirking.

 He waited for the tub to be filled before dipping his hand into the water and warming it with his firebending.
 Once the water was at the temperature he preferred and steam floated in the air, Zuko quickly removed his sleeping pants and climbed into the tub.
-He sighed as the warm water touched his skin, soaking up the soothing feeling for a moment, then started scrubbing himself with a soapy sponge.
+He sighed as the warm water touched his skin, soaking up the soothing feeling for a moment before he started scrubbing himself with a soapy sponge.

 As he scrubbed his chest, Zuko paused and a small frown settled on his impassive features, the large scar on the left side of his face becoming more noticeable.
-With tentative fingers, he touched the scar that marred his otherwise perfect skin, the scar Azula had inflicted upon him as he flung himself in front of Katara to protect her.
-It had healed nicely thanks to the lovely waterbender's healing and it was barely noticeable, at least not as noticeable as the one on the left side of his face inflicted upon him by his own father.
-But even if it had not healed and was as visible as the scar on his face, he would not have cared.
+With tentative fingers, he touched the scar on his chest that marred his otherwise perfect skin; the scar Azula had inflicted upon him as he flung himself in front of Katara to protect her.
+It had healed nicely thanks to the lovely waterbender's healing abilities and it was barely noticeable, at least not as noticeable as the one on his face that was inflicted upon him by his own father.
+But even if it had not healed and was as visible as the one on his face, he would not have cared.
 He received that scar saving Katara's life, and he was willing to receive more if it meant keeping her safe.